日 ‘sun’ + 本 ‘origin/tree’ = Japan 日本語= Japanese Language

 But, as a linguist, I can’t help but pay attention to the language when I’m here.
 At the moment I have two linguistic observations:

-1) The Japanese word for ‘buffet’ is viking (pronounced baikingu)
+1) In the Japanese language the word for ‘buffet’ is viking (pronounced baikingu)

 Last week we went to the Beer Garden on the roof of the fancy Hankyu Department Store in Osaka.